orabi2012/salla-smart-chat-integration/USER_MANUAL.md

    - System creates a draft order with a unique order number

 2. **Add Items**:
-   - Select products from your synced inventory
+   - Select products from your available inventory
    - Specify quantities needed
    - Review unit prices and totals
    - Items are automatically added to the order